Agostax0/PPS-24-Briscala/6-implementation/index.md

     count
 ```

-During an initial meeting, we chose which game's feature must be initialized and which were optional; we concluded that these are mandatory:
+During an initial meeting, we chose which game's features must be initialized and which were optional; we concluded that these are mandatory:
 - the game's name
 - the number of players
 - the list of players